 These demos were recognized as a Bronze Stevie Winner by the International Business Awards in the 2020 Live Events award category for Brand & Experiences – Exhibition Experience.

-Watch this video on to learn more about benefits of the Intelligent Retail Experience hybrid environment, and how the solution uses the power of Intel processors and Azure Stack Edge to deliver more personalized customer experience with real-time information.
+Watch this video on to learn more about the benefits of the Intelligent Retail Experience hybrid environment, and how the solution uses the power of Intel processors and Azure Stack Edge to deliver a more personalized customer experience with real-time information.